On Gauge Theories and Covariant Derivatives in Metric Spaces: IV. Affine Connections and the Lagrangian Formalisms

-{Where, ${{R'}_{\mu \alpha}}$ is the Ricci tensor evaluated using the Levi-Civita connections and $R'$ is the corresponding scalar curvature.
-In this article, we have also used the symbol $\mathcal{P}$ to denote scalar curvature with finite $C^{\alpha}_{~\mu \nu}$.
-We now extremize the Palatini action given by the last equation \textit{w.r.t} $C^{\alpha}_{~\mu \nu}$.
+{Where, ${{R'}_{\mu \alpha}}$ is the Ricci tensor evaluated using the Levi-Civita connections and $R'$ is the corresponding scalar curvature. $\psi$ is matter field and the matter field action ${S_M}(\psi, g_{\mu \nu})$ does not contain $C^{\alpha}_{~\mu \nu}$. $\kappa_{M}$ is a constant depending on the nature of source [28].
+In this article, by matter fields we will mean both matter and gauge fields unless otherwise stated.
+We now extremize the action given by the last equation \textit{w.r.t} $C^{\alpha}_{~\mu \nu}$.
 Covariant derivatives of the scalar density ${\sqrt{-g}}$ are zero when we use the Levi-Civita connections.
-The second term of the scalar curvature gives a boundary term by the Levi-Civita connections of ${{\nabla'}_{\mu}}$ and Gauss's law form of Stoke's theorem.
+The second term of the scalar curvature gives a boundary term by the Levi-Civita connections of ${{\nabla'}_{\mu}}$ and Gauss's law form of Stoke's theorem [26,28].
 This boundary term vanishes when $C^{\alpha}_{~\mu \nu}$ is held fixed at the boundary.
 We then have the following equation as the solution of variational problem when $C^{\alpha}_{~\mu \nu}$ is held fixed at the boundary:}

 \be {C^{\kappa}_{~\kappa \lambda}}{g^{\mu \alpha}} + {C^{\alpha \kappa}_{~~~\kappa}}{{\delta^{\mu}_{\lambda}}} - {C^{\mu \alpha}_{~~~\lambda}} - {C^{\alpha ~ \mu}_{~\lambda}} = 0 \ee

 {There is no contribution from the source fields in the present case.
 This is an algebraic equation giving constraints on $C^{\alpha}_{~\mu \nu}$.
 We obtain the following equation when we extremize the action \textit{w.r.t} $g_{\mu \nu}$:}